Are you worried about how long your members or customers will love you? If not, maybe you should be.

 - 5-7 cards are “soft declines.”
 This means they weren’t successfully charged, but might be in the future.

 - 13-30 cards are “hard declines.”
 Meaning account over limit, account fraud or account closed.
 This also includes expired cards that you have not received an updated expiration date on.

 So what do you do with those 18-37 cards that didn’t go through (the soft & hard declines)?
 Give up?
 NO (this leads to the often overlooked tactics I mentioned earlier)!

 Ideally, retry ALL of them again tomorrow.
-The soft declines will often recover, and you will also potentially pick up a few hard declines.
-In fact, best practice is to try daily for another 2-5 times after the first attempt.
+The soft declines will often recover and you will potentially pick up a few hard declines.
+In fact, the best practice is to try daily for another 2-5 times after the first attempt.

-So in this example, if 5 days later we picked up another 10 cards on top of the 75 that went through the first time, that makes the auto renewal success rate now 85%.
+So in this example, if 5 days later you picked up another 10 cards on top of the 75 that went through the first time, that makes the auto-renewal success rate now 85%.
 You are up 5 percentage points!
 Are you done?

 Your next step is to reach out to those 15 remaining failed charges and attempt to get them renewed before their membership expires.
 Time is of the essence.
 Once lapsed, it is much harder to get someone to renew.